ninegua/ic-utils/README.md

     make call/hello METHOD=greet ARG='("world")'

 Commonly used make targets are in the form of '<action>/<canister>'.
-The <action> is one of: 'install', 'topup', 'status', 'call' and 'query'.
+The <action> is one of: 'install', 'topup', 'status', 'update_settings', 'call' and 'query'.

 Commonly used variable settings: